alilein1990/JS-App/README.md

 ## JS-App (Pokédex)
 This is a small application that fetches data about Pokémon from an external API.
-It displays details about a Pokémon when its modal is clicked and allows the user to search for a specific Pokémon by name.
+It displays details about a Pokémon when its modal is clicked, allows the user to search for a specific Pokémon by name and choose between different Pokémon generations.

 ## API for the application
 API: https://pokeapi.co/